lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 | Burn acquired LDO                    | One-time signal for exit-seeking traders, not a durable mechanism for long-term holders |
 | Simple revenue percentage split      | Does not enforce surplus discipline; can activate with no actual treasury surplus       |

-Expired and unfilled orders are retried through a bounded recovery flow (`retryFromStonks()`) rather than silently skipped.
-This is a resolved design decision: recovered stETH is reused for a new order without additional funding, while excess wstETH from partial fills is unwrapped and returned to the controller via a cooldown-gated permissionless function.
+Expired and unfilled orders are retried through a bounded recovery flow rather than silently skipped: an expired order's stETH is swept back to Stonks and re-sold by the permissionless `placeOrder()` without additional funding.
+Because wstETH is minted only at deposit time, partial fills leave no wstETH overhang to clean up.

 ---